-The 4-way RF drive splitter/attenuator PWB (A5A2) accepts the outputs from the splitter/ changeover PWB's 3 dB hybrid coupler and splits it into four equal amplitude signals, using two 3 dB couplers identical to A5A1U1.
-The outputs of the 3 dB couplers are applied to attenuators for application to the two RF power modules.
-Attenuation values are set in order to balance the RF drive output levels.
+Each 4-way RF drive splitter PWB (A5A2 and A5A3) accepts an output from the exciter 3 dB hybrid coupler and splits it into four equal amplitude signals, using three 3 dB couplers identical to A5A1U1.
+The outputs of each 4-way RF drive splitter are applied to the final RF drive splitters.